La Martinière College, Lucknow: Early years

 After Martin's death there were protracted disputes in the Calcutta High Court and consequently his will was not proved until 1840.
 In the interim the Constantia building was used as a guest house for visiting Europeans.
 The school finally opened on 1 October 1845 with some seventy boys on roll.
 The first Principal was John Newmarch.

 Unlike the Calcutta La Martinière, the Lucknow school was technically established outside British territory so right from its inception its interaction with local society was frequent.
 There was also a native branch of the school in the Maqbara Umjid Ali Shah at Hazratgunj in the centre of Lucknow.
 There were plans to move the native school to a different location, although it is not known whether this actually took place.

 The first major challenge for the La Martinière School was the events of 1857 when it had to leave its premises and assisted in the defence of the Lucknow Residency.

 La Martinière during the 1857 uprising

-The events of 1857 saw the making of the Martinian military legend.
-For the first time in history, Britain called on schoolboys to assist in the military conflict – namely the defence of the Lucknow Residency.
-The names of eight staff members, sixty seven boys and one ensign (old boy) are inscribed on the 'Roll of Honour, defence of the Residency 1857' at La Martinière Lucknow.
-The siege began on 30 June 1857.
-Early in June, the Chief Commissioner of Oudh, Sir Henry Lawrence ordered the Martinière be evacuated and for several days the boys travelled from the Residency to the college collecting provisions.
-The force within the Residency then consisted of British and Indian troops and civilian volunteers including a number of Anglo-Indians.
-The Martinière contingent was commanded by the Principal, Mr. George Schilling.
-The Residency was under siege for eighty-six days, until relieved by Sir Colin Campbell in November 1857.

-The role of the boys and masters of La Martinière has been well documented in Chandan Mitra's 1987 book titled Constant Glory – La Martinière saga 1836–1986.
-The Residency fortifications and defended houses were about a mile in circumference, and the Martinière contingent, along with a detachment of the 32nd Regiment of Foot, were garrisoned in a strongly built house containing tykhanas (cellars) and adjoining outhouses.
-The position became known as The Martinière Post and was a mere thirty feet distant from Johannes House, held by the rebels, and as a consequence, was exposed to heavy shelling.